 The Company accounted for these warrants at fair value using Level 3 inputs.
-The Company determined the fair value of this warrant liability using a Black-Scholes valuation model as the Company believes the value will closely approximate the value from the binomial asset pricing model that consisted of a conditional probability weighted expected return method that values the Company's equity securities assuming various possible future outcomes to estimate the allocation of value within one or more of the scenarios.
+The Company determined the fair value of this warrant liability using a Black-Scholes valuation model.
 Using this method, unobservable inputs included the Company's equity value, expected timing of possible outcomes, risk free interest rates and stock price volatility.